 Changing the Ticket Status

 You can assign a new status to a ticket by clicking on the current ticket status.
 Once selected, a pop-up window will appear allowing you to choose from a list of currently available statuses in Incident IQ.
-If not already started, the ticket will automatically assign you as the current agent working the ticket.
+Once you start working the ticket, the ticket status will automatically change to In Progress.

 Note: Some statuses may require you to confirm specific pieces of information on a ticket before you can select them.